Hugh Hefner and the Epoch of the Civilized Male

 And it is not our intention here to bewilder the reader with a dazzling rabbit hole of details usually (and thankfully) reserved for biographers.

-But neither should we let him be defined by the moral scolds, the resentful 80s era brand of puritanical feminism, or the eternally sex starved 16 year old that still peeks out from behind every dowdy career employee, impassioned minister, or hoary, hardened man of business.
+But neither should we let him be defined by the moral scolds, the resentful 80s era brand of neopuritanism, or the eternally sex starved 16 year old that still peeks out from behind every dowdy career employee, impassioned minister, or hoary, hardened man of business.

 For surely they were his perfectly opposite foils.
 No more fit to represent Hugh Hefner than a group of Trump voters to describe the finer points of Gore Vidal.